syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>Represents the command that apply text alignment for the selected paragraphs in `SfRichTextBoxAdv` control.</p>
 </td>
 <td width="152">
-<p>The text alignment value to be applied for current selection.</p>
+<p>The text alignment value to be applied for selected paragraph.</p>
 </td>
 </tr>
 <tr>